 A major goal of our program is retention and graduation of admitted applicants who have the educational foundation, motivation, and personality characteristics required to successfully complete an intensive and rigorous doctoral program.
 Applicants who have passed the initial screening are required to participate in a personal interview conducted by the Doctoral Admissions Committee, interested faculty, and currently enrolled doctoral students.
-Admission into the program is very competitive.
-A limited number of slots (6 to 8) are available.
+Admission is, of necessity, competitive.
+A limited number of slots (6 to 8) are available annually with entry in the fall semester only.
 Because of the competitive nature of the process, meeting minimal standards does not guarantee admission.